 Custom Assay Design

-With many years combined experience working within the Ubiquitin Proteasome System LifeSensors has the know-how in order to custom design and provide procedural knowledge to take those assays in house.
+With many years combined experience working within the Ubiquitin Proteasome System, LifeSensors has the capability to custom design and provide procedural knowledge to take those assays internally

-RING and HECT ligases frequently ubiquitinate themselves for a fast readout of E3 catalytic capability Fast and a great place to start in order to evaluate an E3
+RING and HECT ligases frequently ubiquitinate themselves for a fast readout of E3 catalytic capability.
+Fast and great place to start evaluating E3s

 Service Highlights